zwang695/alexa-skills-list/README.md

 *Alexa, tell My Therapist I am excited.*

-Therapy is a therapist for Alexa.
+Therapy is your therapist for Alexa.
 Tell therapist how you are feeling and she will give you words of encouragements.
 Alexa, tell my therapist I am excited.

 ***